ArchiveBox/abx-dl/README.md

 `abx-dl` is an all-in-one CLI tool for downloading URLs "by any means necessary".

 It's useful for scraping, downloading, OSINT, digital preservation, and more.
+`abx-dl` is built to provide a simpler one-shot CLI interface to the [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox) archiving engine.

 ---